IGM-202-2235/project-2-ebh1540/README.md

 - Cohesion - These fish will seek out the centerpoint of all of their friends
 - Seek - The school will also be a little food motivated to make their movement more dynamic, but it'll be lower priority than staying in the school
+- Bounds - the fish will attempt to stay in the bounds of the screen
+- Wander - these fish wander just to make sure the school doesn't get stuck in one spot
 - Obstacles - Steers around rocks
 - Separation - These fish separate very weakly from other schooling fish to prevent them from congealing and moving together as one